M66B/FairEmail/README.md

 * No advertisements
 * No analytics and no tracking
 * No [Google backup](https://developer.android.com/guide/topics/data/backup)
-* FairEmail is an original work, not a clone
+* FairEmail is an original work, not a fork or a clone

 ## Efficient